arlotito/iot-edge-1.2-tpm/README.md

 All the required components (including a simulated TPM if needed) are installed running few scripts included in this repo.

+## Disclaimer

+**Samples in this repo are for demonstration purposes only!
+This is not a guidance or best practices on IoT Edge security.**

 ## Get started

 Install git if you haven't it: